 DOCUMENT KEY POINTS MASTERPLAN OPPORTUNITIES ASPECT GROUP Field of Mars An Early History 2019 1804: Establishment of the Fields of Mars Common - used for housing stock, source of timber, charcoal factory.
 1874: Field of Mars Common Resumption Bill 1887: Dedication of 85 acres as Field of Mars Reserve - by 1967 that was reduced to 70 acres.
 The Reserve continued to be used as a source of timber and for swimming and recreation and by squatters.
 1950s: non putrescible garbage was dumped on the left bank of Buffalo Creek just upstream from Pittwater Road near the confluence of Strangers Creek and Buffalo Creek and an additional 4.8 hectares (12 acres) on the right bank was gazetted in 1955 for use as a rubbish depot.
 [In 1987, this was identified as the Reserve's Pittwater Road entrance and carpark and the general area where the Visitor Centre and Environmental Education Centre were located].
 The tip was closed in 1959.
 1965/66: proposal to pipe Buffalo Creek and create rubbish dump to depth of 50 feet (1964 the Army prepared to use the site as a simulated minefield but Council withdrew permission following a residents protest).
 1966: activism by (East Ward) Anti Tip Action Committee, Ryde-Hunters Hill Flora and Fauna Preservation Society and local residents to halt tipping activities.
-September 1966: Council resolved: That the Ryde/Hunters Hill Flora &amp; Fauna Association (sic) be advised that Council OPPORTUNITIES Noted GROUP agrees to their development of the Field of Mars Park as a flora and fauna sanctuary 1969: 4.8 (12 acres) hectares of land on the right bank of Buffalo Creek which was gazetted as a rubbish depot was revoked and re-reserved for public recreation.24 This brought it up to 82 acres, close to its original size.
+1966: activism by (East Ward) Anti Tip Action Committee, Ryde-Hunters Hill Flora & Fauna Association (sic) be advised that Council agrees to their development of the Field of Mars Park as a flora and fauna sanctuary 1969: 4.8 (12 acres) hectares of land on the right bank of Buffalo Creek which was gazetted as a rubbish depot was revoked and re-reserved for public recreation.24 This brought it up to 82 acres, close to its original size.
 1972: it was proposed that the boundaries of the Reserve be extended to include the land south-west of Wellington Road and north-east of Stranger's Creek owned by the Crown, the Council and the State Planning Authority (SPA).
-1972: Visitors Centre opened 1973: the crown land noted at 1972 was added to the Reserve and the land under the SPA was placed under the care, control and management of Ryde Council.
-1974: part of the Field of Mars Cemetery was added to the Reserve along with part of Wellington Rd.
-1975: Draft Plan of Management prepared by the Ryde-Hunters Hill Flora and Fauna Preservation Society.
-1975: gazetted as a reserve for 'Public recreation and promotion of the study and preservation of native flora and fauna.'
-1977: Plan of Management adopted by Council and NPWS.
-1988: establishment of the Field of Mars Studies Centre.
-1988: all lots consolidated under the Crown Lands Act - 50.39ha.
-1990: Draft Plan of Management prepared (not adopted by Council).
-1996: Plan of Management prepared.
+1972: it was proposed that the boundaries of the Reserve and the land under the SPA was placed under the care, control and management of Ryde Council.
+1974: Noted Information